DimitarM45/EntityFrameworkIntroductionExercise/README.md

 # EntityFrameworkIntroductionExercise
-Exercises from SoftUni C# Entity Framework Course (Lecture: Entity Framework Introduction Exercise)
+Exercises from SoftUni C# Entity Framework Core Course (Lecture: Entity Framework Introduction Exercise)

 Each method in the main program file contains the solution to its respective problem.
 The connection string is missing for security reasons.